 A cell density-dependent gene expression system in X. fastidiosa (Xf) mediated by a small signal molecule called diffusible signal factor (DSF) which we have now characterized as 2-Z-tetradecenoic acid (hereafter called C14-cis) controls the behavior of Xf.
 The accumulation of DSF attenuates the virulence of Xf by stimulating the expression of cell surface adhesins such as HxfA, HxfB, Xada, and fimA (that make cells sticky and hence suppress its movement in the plant) while down-regulating the production of secreted enzymes such as polygalacturonase and endogluconase which are required for digestion of pits and thus for movement through the plant.
 Artificially increasing DSF levels in plants in various ways increases the resistance of these plants to Pierce's disease.
 Disease control in the greenhouse can be conferred by production of DSF in transgenic plants expressing the gene for the DSF synthase from Xf; such plants exhibit high levels of disease resistance when used as scions and confer at least partial control of disease when used as rootstocks.
 This project is designed to test the robustness of disease control by pathogen confusion under field conditions where plants will be exposed to realistic conditions in the field and especially under conditions of natural inoculation with insect vectors.
 We are testing two different lineages of DSF-producing plants both as own-rooted plants as well as rootstocks for susceptible grape varieties in two field sites.
 Plants were established in one field site in Solano County on August 2, 2010.
-Plants have been prepared for planting in April, 2011 in Riverside County.
+Plants were planted at a Riverside County site on April 26, 2011.
+The plants established in the Solano County site have grown well and were in general in excess of 2 to 3 meters in length by July, 2011.
+All plants at the Solano County experimental site were needle-inoculated with a suspension of X. fastidiosa on July 22, 2011.
+From one to 4 vines per plant were inoculated, each at a given site with a 20 ul droplet of X. fastidiosa containing about 20,000 cells of X. fastidiosa.
 Disease severity and population size of the pathogen will be assessed in the plants as a means of determining their susceptibility to Pierce's disease.